Country club: United States and Canada

 Country clubs can be exclusive organizations.
 In small towns, membership in the country club is often not as exclusive or expensive as in larger cities where there is competition for a limited number of memberships.
 In addition to the fees, some clubs have additional requirements to join.
 For example, membership can be limited to those who reside in a particular housing community.
 Early clubs focused primarily on equestrian-related sports: coaching, racing, jumping, polo, and foxhunting.
 In the 1980s, the nationwide interest shifted more towards golf.

 Country clubs were founded by upper-class elites between 1880 and 1930.
 The Brookline Country Club was founded in 1882 and is esteemed to be the nation's first by the Encyclopaedia of American Urban History.
 By 1907, country clubs were claimed to be "the very essence of American upper-class."
 The number of country clubs increased greatly with industrialization, the rise in incomes, and suburbanization in the 1920s.
 During the 1920s, country clubs acted as community social centers.
 When people lost most of their income and net worth during the Great Depression, the number of country clubs decreased drastically for lack of membership funding.

 Historically, many country clubs were "restricted" and refused to admit members of specific racial, ethnic or religious groups such as Jews, African Americans and Catholics.
 Beginning in the 1960s civil rights lawsuits forced clubs to drop exclusionary policies.
 In a 1990 landmark ruling at Shoal Creek Golf and Country Club, the PGA refused to hold tournaments at private clubs that practiced racial discrimination.
 This new regulation led to the admittance of black people at private clubs.
 The incident at Shoal Creek is comparable to the 1966 NCAA basketball tournament, which led to the end of racial discrimination in college basketball.

 The Philadelphia Cricket Club is the oldest organized country club in the United States devoted to playing games, while The Country Club in Brookline, Massachusetts is the oldest club devoted to golf.

 United Kingdom

-In the United Kingdom, many country clubs are smaller than those in the USA though examples similar in size and scope to the American country club also exist.
+In the United Kingdom, many country clubs are smaller than those in the US though examples similar in size and scope to the American country club also exist.
 Gentlemen's clubs in Britain—many of which admit women while remaining socially exclusive—fill many roles of the United States' country clubs.